 And one final conclusion: if your offer is relevant and your message not too crass or simpering and doesn’t mention the words ‘personal brand’, then go ahead and set up a Twitter Auto DM.
 It works.

-Hungry for more Project Open Kimono?
+Hungry for more Project Open Robe?
 Knock yourself out: